Kajsyr/DGE_depression/README.md

 ## Key observations
 - PCA does not reveal clear separation between diagnostic groups.
 - The observed variation likely reflects immune cell composition and immune activation.
+- RNA-seq and immune markers data are not enought to cluster data
 - These findings are consistent with the original study, where immune-related subgroups emerged only after multi-omics integration.
 - Upregulated genes were predominantly non-coding transcripts, including lncRNAs, Y RNAs, and transcribed pseudogenes, most of which lack functional annotation in known immune pathways.
 This suggests that disease-associated transcriptional activation may involve regulatory or poorly characterized RNA mechanisms rather than classical protein-coding immune responses.
 - Downregulated genes included protein-coding genes involved in cytoskeletal organization, phosphatase regulation, and cell cycle–related processes.